annaesvensson/yellow-search/README.md

 The search is available on your website as `http://website/search/`.
 It searches trough content of the entire website, only visible pages are included.
 To show a search field on your website use a `[search]` shortcut.

+If you don't want that a page is visible in the search results, set `Status: unlisted` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.

 ## How to customise a search

 If you don't want to search trough the entire website, you can use different filters to customise search results.
 The `author:` filter finds pages by a specific author.
 The `language:` filter finds pages in a specific language.
 The `tag:` filter finds pages with a specific tag.
 The `folder:` filter finds pages in a specific folder.
 Once you're logged in with your user account, you can search with the `status:` filter for [hidden pages](https://github.com/annaesvensson/yellow-core) and [draft pages](https://github.com/annaesvensson/yellow-draft).